Month 12, Day 17, Thursday 9:00 a.m.

 Sebastien was right, but the University buildings were all quite sturdy, and the professors were the best in their fields, skilled enough to quickly deal with the things that could have caused the alarm.
 “I’m not going to miss out on this.
 The curiosity would kill me.
 Unless you promise to tell me what you find?”

 The sudden pang of hurt caused by those words quickly morphed into anger.
 “Oh, so you knew about the door-pass tokens?
 You had a handy spell to eavesdrop on what they were saying?
 I may not be a once-in-a generation prodigy, but you shouldn’t underestimate me.
 I’m staying.”
-Damien crossed his arms over his chest, glaring at the other boy.
+Damien crossed his arms over his chest, glaring at his companion.

 They snuck out into the empty hallway, peeking in the windows of the divination room.
 Damien wondered how long it would take him to be proficient enough to cast such a powerful spell, if he ever could.
 As a human, he had no natural talent in divination, and his father didn’t even approve of him taking the class, but he had the passion, at least.
 He hoped the University didn’t crush him to the point he had to drop electives in upcoming terms.

-He was so focused on the tantalizing room within that when the door to the stairwell slammed open, he jumped.
+He was so focused on the tantalizing divination room that, when the door to the stairwell slammed open, he jumped.
 He might have let out a small squeak, too.

 “What are you two doing here?”
 Canelo demanded.